VitorBigelli/vitorbigelli/README.md

 </p>

 <p align='center'>
-Enthusiast of Artificial Intelligence and passionate about learning and teaching, I believe that technology as the tool to build a better world.
+Enthusiast of Artificial Intelligence and passionate about learning and teaching, I believe in technology as the tool to build a better world.
 </p>

 <p align='center'>